 We believe that the Holy Spirit is God.
 He has always existed with the Father and the Son.
 Humankind is filled with the Spirit of Christ at the moment of salvation.

-Jesus Christ facilitates the baptizing of the Holy Spirit upon the believer (Matthew 3:11).
+Jesus Christ facilitates the subsequent baptizing of the Holy Spirit upon the believer (Matthew 3:11).
 This baptism is accompanied by speaking in tongues as a sign (Acts 2:4 10:44-46 19:6), but the clear revelation of Christ’s nature (fruit of the Spirit) and life within serves as the evidence.
-We believe that this gift is available to all who believe, but not essential for salvation or regeneration.
+We believe the manifestation of tongues (prayer language (1 Corinthians 14) is available to all who believe but is not essential for salvation or regeneration.
 The purpose of the baptism of the Holy Spirit is to impart spiritual power to the believer to be a witness (Acts 1:8).

 Those who trust in Jesus Christ have access to the Throne of Grace by His sacrifice alone (Hebrews 4:14-16).
-Good works offered for the purpose of acceptance, standing or approval is therefore an affront to the cross by which all of these things were gained for us by Jesus Christ.
+Good works offered for the purpose of acceptance, standing, or approval are therefore an affront to the cross by which all of these things were gained for us by Jesus Christ.

 We believe in our hearts that Jesus Christ is the Son of God and that death facilitated propitiation for our salvation; resulting in regeneration and renewal that constitutes our new birth into new creations (Romans 10:8-13).
 Although immediate perfection is not realized, we by faith do journey from glory to glory; believing God to transform us into Christ’s image (2 Corinthians 3:18).

 Water Baptism is symbolic of the death, burial, and resurrection of Christ.
-Once we have accepted Jesus as our Lord and Savior, baptism is a way for us to publicly declare our new life in Christ.
+Once we have accepted Jesus as our Lord and Savior, baptism is a way for us to declare our new life in Christ publicly.
 It is also a step of obedience based on God’s commands and allows us to follow the example of Jesus, who submitted himself to baptism to "fulfill all righteousness."